STaRDoGG/tag-bag/readme.md

 * Version 2.3.3 (First release of "Tag Bag")
 	* This version includes the additions by SpazioDati (https://github.com/SpazioDati/simple-tags) as of Feb 07, 2014, to include dataTXT suggestions.
-	* Restores the default WordPress Tags Meta box without removing the Advanced Tags metabox.
-Thus far untested for any conflicts.
+	* Restores the default WordPress Tags Meta box, since I didn't notice any real difference between it and the one added by Simple Tags, and I preferred the WordPress version.
+(Thus far not fully tested for any conflicts).
 	* Tool-tips on tags when adding to a post show the count that tag currently has.
 Also shows the tag's description if one has been added.
 	* Renamed all of the "st-", "st_" ID's and Classes to "tb_", "tb_" so that Simple Tags and Tag Bag can be installed at the same time (untested).
 One bonus to this is it should automatically resolve the conflict with the ShareThis plugin.
 	* Removed the tabs in admin that just said certain features were removed.